bilus/getdata-006/README.md

 5. Make column names user-friendly by converting dots to spaces.

+6. Aggregate rows by Subject and Activity.

-6. Save the resulting data set to [tidy_dataset.csv](https://raw.githubusercontent.com/bilus/getdata-006/master/tidy_dataset.csv).
+7. Save the resulting data set to [tidy_dataset.txt](https://raw.githubusercontent.com/bilus/getdata-006/master/tidy_dataset.txt).

 ### CodeBook for the tidy dataset